SkymixIII/SkymixIII/README.md

 I'm a computer science student in “Classe préparatoire aux grandes écoles” (CPGE) at the Lycée Champollion.
 I look forward to collaborating with you on all kinds of projects.
-Contact me there: loisdg@outlook.fr
+Contact me there: skymix.code@outlook.com

-I have an advanced level in Python/HTML/CSS.
+I have an advanced level in Python/HTML/CSS/Ocaml.
-Advanced level in C.
-I'm currently learning the basics of Ocaml (this language sucks).
+I'm currently learning the basics of C.